Intellectual property - Some myths about who owns what

-My friend did some design work for me for free, and she verbally agreed that I would own the IP.
+Myth #1: My friend did some design work for me for free, and she verbally agreed that I would own the IP.
 So I can use the designs on all my products.

 Problem: Under the Copyright Act 1994, copyright in an artistic work belongs automatically to the author of that work unless it was commissioned by someone (“the commissioning party”) who agreed to pay for it.
 In that case, it belongs automatically to the commissioning party unless there is an agreement to the contrary.
 As there was no agreement to pay for the work, the ownership still sits with the author.

-A verbal agreement is not enough, because the Copyright Act also states that assignments (ie: transfers) must be in writing to be legally effective.
+But what happens when someone else copies that design work and sells it?
+Or if your friend has a change of heart in a few years’ time and decides she is interested in IP now that your product is wildly successful?
+She may be able to stop you from using that design, or she may start using the same design herself on a different (but cheap and nasty) product.
 Solution: In this case, the work has already been done, so the best solution is to get a written assignment which transfers the copyright to you.
 In future, consider getting an agreement in writing before the work is done and paying at least a nominal fee.
 Also bear in mind that the law varies between different types of copyright works and different relationships.

-My brother is an engineer and over a few weekends he invented a clever new component for my machine.
+Myth #2: My brother is an engineer and over a few weekends he invented a clever new component for my machine.
 I reimbursed him for his time, so I own the IP and can apply a patent for it.

+Also, depending on the circumstances, your brother might still own copyright in any plans or prototypes he made.
 Solution: If it is agreed that you will own the IP, ask your brother to assign all IP relating to the work to you in writing before filing the patent application.
 Next time, consider getting an agreement in writing before the work is started.

-Here are a couple more misconceptions that can give rise to similar issues: I designed some software for my previous employers.
+Here are a couple more misconceptions that can give rise to similar issues: Myth #3: I designed some software for my previous employers.
 They have said they are not interested in using it.
 It’s in the public domain, so I can bundle it with my new software package and sell it.

+Myth #4: I’m a director of my company.
+The company can definitely file a patent application for my invention and we don’t need any special agreement.
 In each situation, it’s best to get a written agreement before the work starts.
 What is required will depend on the intellectual property involved.
 Many products involve more than one type of IP (eg: patent rights and copyright), so it’s important to ensure that the requirements for each are met.

 *The above information is of a general nature and is not intended to be comprehensive or to constitute advice.
 Readers are advised to seek specific advice before acting on any information provided